allen-liaoo/J-Cord/docs/Object_Hierarchy.md

 ## Discord Objects
 Discord Objects - entities such as Guild, User, or Channel.
- - SnowFake (Interface) - Objects that has ID.
+ - SnowFake (Interface) - Objects that has ID and mentionable.

 #### Guild
 Guild - A collection of users and channels, often referred to in the UI as a server.